Minnesota Quilt by Vacilando Quilting Co.

 Funnily several of my 2020 quilts were based on Half Square Triangles. 🙂

-But for my February quilt project such a quick quilt was actually perfect.
+But for my February quilt project, such a quick quilt was actually perfect.
 Because as you most probably remember Covid-19 became ‘a thing’ in February 2020 and there were so many things going on at the same time.
-We were watching a lot of news and there was a lot of distraction about what as going on in the world in general.
+We were watching a lot of news and there was a lot of distraction about what was going on in the world in general.
 The Minnesota quilt was exactly the right amount of time and effort I could invest into my monthly quilt at this given moment.

 Linen Backing for the February Quilt Project

-For the backing Laura Preston uses a linen fabric from Robert Kaufman’s Homespun collection.
+Minnesota Quilt on sofaFor the backing, Laura Preston uses a linen fabric from Robert Kaufman’s Homespun collection.
 She actually does not show the back side in the book and only mentions it as ‘indigo linen’.

-I had never used linen as backing before, but had ordered two different prints with my other fabrics with the idea to decide later which one to use.
+I had never used linen as backing before but had ordered two different prints with my other fabrics with the idea to decide later which one to use.
 But by this time the idea was actually already taken.
 Because I had used the bigger print as backing for the Rustic quilt already.
-You can see it in the blog post on the Rustic quilt on a few photos.
+You can see it in the blog post on the Rustic quilt in a few photos.

 Too many unexpected things happened along the way during the last month.
 But this is a topic for another blog post. 😉